mahsa70/dataCaching/README.md

 ## Introduction:

-In this section we want to create a cache mechanism in Nodejs application written with sailsjs framework. all developers can use it in their express code too.
+In this section, we aim to create a cache mechanism in a Node.js application written with the Sails.js framework.

+All developers can utilize this mechanism in their Express code as well.

-Here is the structure of cache service:
+Here is the structure of the cache service:

 ![My Image](cacheDB.jpg)